opbokel/hellway/README.md

 The top of the screen shows the distance traveled, and also serves as a score.
 The second field is how much time left, and the third, is your current speed all in hexadecimal.

 Every checkpoint (0x100) you receive more time, and the score and the car turn green.
 This will make you invincible for a few seconds.
-You will receive an audio alert just before it.
+You will receiving an audio alert just before it.

 If the time is over the score and the car turns red, but you still can reach a checkpoint, since the car slowly decelerates.
 You will start receive an audio alert 10 seconds before the timer is over.